railsuser2014/openobject-doc-book-en/source/book/2/2_4_Leads/index.rst

 Leads, Business Opportunities and Campaigns
 *******************************************

- *This chapter extends the discussion of customer relationships into pre-sales activities such as the management of leads and opportunities.
-It introduces a more complex set of relationships between partners and contacts than offered by the :mod:`base` module.
+ *This chapter introduces the pre-sales activities of managing leads and opportunities.
+You're introduced to a more complex set of relationships between partners and contacts than offered by the :mod:`base` module, and shown how to use the company calendar.
- It shows how to use the company calendar, and discusses how a call center can use the Open ERP system.*
+ You'll finish by discussing how a call center might use the Open ERP system.*

 .. raw:: html